naolselemon/HUFellowshipBot/README.md

 Here you can add any images or GIFs demonstrating how the bot works, like before and after images or sample photos with the overlay.

 ---

-Feel free to make any modifications as per your needs!
-This README is designed to give a clean, detailed overview of your bot, with instructions for both setup and contribution.